kesarion/angular2-air-datepicker/README.md

 > * **format12h**: boolean = 'false';
 >
-> For timepicker, use 12 hour format.
+> For the timepicker, switch to a 12 hour format (AM/PM).

 > * **language**: string = 'en';
 >